 Home health agencies can partner with hospitals and outpatient surgery centers to ensure that patients receive the proper care after discharge.
 This could reduce the risk of readmission from infection, fall injuries, and other complications, as there is a healthcare professional available to treat any issues as they arise.
 Pharmaceutical companies can also leverage this data to identify antibiotics, aspirin, inhalers, and other medications that can prevent or reduce the risk of common complications.

 Healthcare-Associated Infections (HAIs) are the most commonly reported hospital complication.
 Hospitals are legally required to report instances of HAIs to the Centers for Disease Control and Prevention (CDC) for CMS reimbursements or penalties.
-In 2017, nearly 770 hospitals reported receiving a financial penalty for abnormally high rates of HAIs, according to Definitive Healthcare data.
+In 2019, nearly 788 hospitals reported receiving a financial penalty for abnormally high rates of HAIs, according to Definitive Healthcare data.